Published on: Jun 26, 2019 | Updated on June 11, 2020

 Whether you’ve made up your mind to immigrate or you just want to try out being an expat, being prepared is the key to success.
 But how exactly do you prepare for it?

 It’s not easy, that’s for sure.
 You’re going to leave your whole life behind to build a new one in a foreign place.
 A place that could be completely different from the one you’re used to.
 You have to get used to new cuisine and face various cultural barriers.
 On top of that, you could be entirely on your own.
 Your friends and family are hundreds of miles away.

 But on the bright side, you get to make new friends and experience new adventures.
 Plus you get to explore a new culture, drive to exotic locations and eat foods you haven’t heard of.

-To help you prepare for such a momentous event, we’ve compiled these 13 things you need to get done before stepping on that plane.
+To help you prepare for such a momentous event, we’ve compiled this list of things to do before moving to another country.

 If you already have a country in mind, the next reasonable thing to do is find out as much as you can about it.
 After all, it would be your home for the next few years or even your whole life.